Art on Orford Ness

 Research Art Lab

-Research Art Lab is part of Power House, a long-term partnership between the National Trust and the University of Suffolk and is inspired by the military invention that took place on Orford Ness during the twentieth century.
+Research Art Lab took place on Orford Ness throughout 2025 as part of a long-term partnership between the National Trust and the University of Suffolk.

-11 artists will draw on both the present and past of Orford Ness, using their experience of it now alongside archival resources as inspiration for their work.
-Themes range from early camouflage techniques and colour palettes that were tested at the site during the First World War to contemporary botanical drawings inspired by the flora found on the shingle and marshland.
+11 artists drew on both the present and past of Orford Ness, using their experience of it, today, alongside archival resources as inspiration for their work.
+Themes ranged from early camouflage techniques and colour palettes that were tested at the site during the First World War to contemporary botanical drawings inspired by the flora found on the shingle and marshland.

-The artists will each take part in a three-week residency and work across a variety of media, including drawing, sculpture, painting, installation, film, photography, text and performance.
-Many of the artists are based in Suffolk and know the Ness well, while others will be visiting for the first time, travelling from London and California to bring new and different perspectives to the landscape.
+The artists each took part in a three-week residency and worked across a variety of media, including drawing, sculpture, painting, installation, film, photography, text and performance.
+Many of the artists were based in Suffolk and knew the Ness well, while others travelled from London and California to bring new and different perspectives to the landscape.

 Camera O